 The second truth from the illustration is found in the next verse.

 Whoever then humbles himself as this child, he is the greatest in the kingdom of heaven.
-Matt.
-18:4 (NASB)
+Matthew 18:4 (NASB)

 The Greek word that translates as “humble” is tapeioo.
 The word was used to refer to “a person who is base, of low birth, held in low esteem, or one in lowliness of heart.”
 The concept of lowly birth captures the idea well.
 One is not highly regarded because of their position in life when they are born to slaves, come from a lower class of citizens or from a poor family.
 In Luke 3:5 tapeioo is used to refer to every hill and mountain being brought low or brought down.
 Children are like that.
 They have no authority or status.
 They are at the bottom.
 Therefore, Jesus uses a child to teach that one who desires to be great must be willing to be brought low – to be like a child.